bruno185/Apple-II-another-Matrix/readme.md

 ## Todo

-* End dispaly whth "THE MATRIX" (or something else ending with IX) in the center.
+* End dispaly whth "THE MATRIX" (or something else ending with IX!!) in the center.
 * Port it on HGR